-Yo-Yo Ma played a surprise concert for a clinic during his post-vaccine waiting period
+Yo-Yo Ma played a surprise concert for a clinic during his post-vaccination waiting period

 Last summer, in an interview with The Washington Post hosted on Instagram Live, he described the way music can fill some of the void left by decreased human connection during the pandemic.

 “Our skin is our largest organ, and how much we respond to touch — during covid, that has been taken away from us.
 You can’t touch, you can’t hug, you can’t shake hands.
 But what music does, its sound moves air molecules.
 So when air floats across your skin and touches the hairs of your skin, that’s touch,” Ma said then.
-“That’s the closest thing to actually someone touching you … It’s as if you were miniaturized and you’re in the middle of a lake.
+“That’s the closest thing to actually someone touching you. … It’s as if you were miniaturized and you’re in the middle of a lake.
 But that lake is a bowl, and you’re in that bowl and that vessel is holding you.
 That’s what music can do.”

 Have a story for Inspired Life?
 Here’s how to submit.